zzeng13/IEKG/README.md

         "defn": "A very small amount or short length" }
 ```
-where `idiomatic_event`, `relation_type`, and `annotation` are the head, relation and tail annotation of the knowledge tuple and `idiom` contains the original idiom and `defn` contains its definition as supplied by the annotators.
+where `idiomatic_event`, `relation_type`, and `annotation` are the head, relation, and tail annotation of the knowledge tuple and `idiom` contains the original idiom, and `defn` contains its definition as supplied by the annotators.

 The implementation of the knowledge model training is under the direction `./code_km`.
 Please see the `README.md` under the directory for more details.